Sexual Harassment @ Work: An explainer /FAQs

 - A feeling of isolation since very few colleagues are usually willing to come forward and testify or support the complainant for fear of their own safety/jobs/position.

-- A lack of solidarity among women colleagues, which makes the complainant feel even more isolated.
+- A lack of solidarity among women colleagues might make the complainant feel even more isolated.
+Knowing that she’s not alone gives a survivor the courage to speak up.

 - Women who live in away from home in working-women’s hostels or ‘paying guest’ accommodation, are more vulnerable.
 Moreover, for women whose families are not very supportive of their career aspirations, the fear that their families may pull them out of college, or forbid them to live on their own, acts as a pressure to remain silent.